 Assistant Comes To The Hilltop After Final Four Run At Wichita State

 K.T.
-Turner is in his second season (2014-15) as an assistant men's basketball coach at SMU after being named to the position by Head Coach Larry Brown on June 21, 2013.
+Turner is in his third season (2015-16) as an assistant men's basketball coach at SMU after being named to the position by Head Coach Larry Brown on June 21, 2013.
 Turner came to the Hilltop after a Final Four run at Wichita State (2013) as a member of coach Gregg Marshall's staff.

 Prior to joining the staff at Wichita State, Turner worked one season as an assistant at Texas A&M-Corpus Christi, serving as the program's primary recruiter.
 He spent the previous two seasons as an assistant at Hutchinson (Kan.)
 Community College.
 Turner helped lead the Blue Dragons to a 52-12 record in two seasons and advanced to the Region VI semifinals in both years, marking the first time since the 2003-04 season that Hutchinson advanced that far in the playoffs.